torstenroeder/turbopascal/attacks/README.md

 # ATTACKS

-A simple PvE implementation of the "Battleships".
-I programmed in 1994 this with my high school mate.
+A simple PvE implementation of »Battleships«.
+I programmed this in 1994 with my high school mate Thomas.
 Original highscore records included.

 ## How to play